wladi0097/web-project-boilerplate/README.md

-# Fully structured frontend setup with:
+# Fully structured frontend setup

 ### For what?
 * Simple one pager